mntmn/interim/README.md

 Licenses
 --------

-Bomberjacket OS: GPLv3 or later, (C) 2015 Lukas F. Hartmann / @mntmn
+Bomberjacket OS: GNU GPLv3 or later, (C) 2015 Lukas F. Hartmann / @mntmn

 Bomberjacket OS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by